sonic-net/DASH/documentation/dataplane/dash-bmv2-data-plane-app.md

 ### 3.2.
 HA
 - Inline flow replication<br>
 In HA context, Active data-plane app creates flow, replicates the flow in metadata, glues it with original packet, and sends the packet to Standby data-plane app via DPU data-plane channel.
 Standby data-plane app recreates the flow, and acknowledges Active data-plane app to finish flow creation.
-The same logics apply for flow deletion, flow age-out.
+The same logic can apply for flow deletion, flow age-out.
 - Flow bulk sync<br>
 Flow bulk sync replicates batch flows from one DPU to another to make flow table consistency on Active and Standby DPUs.
 When HA agents starts a bulk sync via DASH SAI, Active data-plane app will walk flow table based on sync method (perfect/range), generate batch flows and send them to Standby data-plane app with gRPC via control-plane channel.
 Standby date-plane app will create flows in order.